Error estimation in current noisy quantum computers: The error probability in three representative quantum circuits

 We have chosen a big external magnetic field in order to have a ground state which induces a magnetization close to the maximum solution, therefore, our ground state will be similar to the state $|1111\rangle$.
 Due to this reason, any possible type of error in the calculation of the circuit will pop up with a high probability in the calculation of the magnetization.
 If we would have chosen other values for the external magnetic field closer to the antiferromagnetic exchange field, or even smaller, these would induce magnetization values around 0 and some of the errors could compensate with the others (the $|0\rangle$ states which become $|1\rangle$ may be compensated by the $|1\rangle$ states becoming $|0\rangle$).

-In Fig. (\ref{fig-ising-fid}) we can see the values of the fidelity for the Ising model for different physical qubit chains.
-The purple line represents the success probability, which scales linearly with the error probability, see Eq.~\ref{eq_S}.
-There are only two calculations in which the computed fidelity is below the success probability.
-These 2 points represent less than the 1$\%$ of the points (2 out of 276) so we can say that the probability error calculated using the tool works almost perfectly here too.
-It is important to notice that the data given by the API of IBM is obtained statistically, so it is normal that there may be small deviations.

 The results of the ratio between the measured and the simulated magnetizations for different physical qubit chains are presented in Fig. (\ref{fig-ising-m}).
 The purple line represents the minimum value of the magnetization if the error provokes the maximum magnetization change due to the total error probability.
-In this case, it represents the possibility to switch from a 1(down) to a 0(up) for each qubit so the total change can be up to modulus 2.
+For this value of $\lambda$, it represents the possibility to switch from a 1 (down) to a 0 (up) for each qubit so the total change can be up to modulus 2.
+Therefore, the purple line changes linearly from 1 to -1 as the error probability goes from 0 to 1.
 We can see that all points for all different configurations stand above this line, which indicates that the total error induced by the imperfection of the physical qubits is compatible with the one that is induced taking into account the total error probability we have calculated using our tool.
-These results can be compared with the ones calculated by Cervera in \cite{CerveraIsing2018} which were calculated in 2018 in the IBM quantum computers.
-The smallest error that we obtain for the calculation of the magnetization is smaller than 7$\%$, while the ones in \cite{CerveraIsing2018} for large values of the external magnetic field are in the best scenarios of the 50$\%$.
+These results can be compared with the ones calculated by Cervera in Ref. \cite{CerveraIsing2018} which were calculated in 2018 in the IBM quantum computers.
+The smallest error that we obtain for the calculation of the magnetization is smaller than 7$\%$, while the ones in Ref. \cite{CerveraIsing2018} for large values of the external magnetic field are in the best scenarios of the 50$\%$.
 This is an impressive improvement of the performance of the current quantum computers, their error has been reduced more than 7 times in just 4 years.